What is Employer Branding? Some great examples

 Result?
 The company turned the ‘McJob’ image around, using employee stories, focusing on benefits, flexible working opportunities, paid training and free food, all followed by taglines like ‘not bad for a McJob’.
 Learn More

-Headline-generating perks - How Netflix’s parental leave policy started a chain reaction
+Employer branding example: How Netflix’s headline grabbing parental leave policy started a chain reaction in Silicon Valley

 Retention is as important as talent attraction - in some industries, the competition is harder than others.
 In 2015, Netflix announced a new policy of unlimited parental leave in the first year to new parents, alongside unlimited annual leave for salaried employees – just as the hot young talent the firm was built on was needing a new type of support.
 The policy was quickly matched by other Silicon Valley employers and generated much publicity for the company.
 Read More